ottop/podcomb/README.md

 ## What is PodComb?
 PodComb is an application that combines an image file with an audio file into a video.

 It is written for Linux systems with GTK4.
 The binary was compiled on Ubuntu 23.04 with PyInstaller, so there may be issues with older systems.
-In that case, look into manual compilation.
+In that case, build the application on your system.

 ## Screenshots
 ![Screenshot from 2023-09-07 21-25-33](https://github.com/ottop/podcomb/assets/60475104/51faca1b-8645-48bd-97f4-01648a31d3f0)